 Retraction is the removal of a fact from Working Memory, which means that it will no longer track and match that fact, and any rules that are activated and dependent on that fact will be cancelled.
 Note that it is possible to have rules that depend on the nonexistence of a fact, in which case retracting a fact may cause a rule to activate.
-(See the not and exist keywords.)
-Retraction is done using the FactHandle that was returned by the insert call.
+(See the not and exists keywords.)
+Retraction may be done using the FactHandle that was returned by the insert call.
+On the right hand side of a rule the retract statement is used, which works with a simple object reference.